websdk/vanilla/README.md

 * [Shadow](https://github.com/rijs/shadow#ripple--shadow-dom) - Creates and renders into the Shadow DOM rather than the Light DOM
 * [Features](https://github.com/rijs/features) - Extends a component with other components/features (mixins)
 * [Memoize](https://github.com/rijs/memoize) - Checks if (immutable) data hasn't changed and skips the render if so (essentially `shouldComponentUpdate`)
+* [Backpressure](https://github.com/rijs/backpressure/blob/master/src/index.js) - Fetches component implementations from the server as they are attempted to be drawn.

 You can also use this provide hooks for extra life cycle functions.
 For example, for React: